Clinician information

 Step 1

-Talk to your GP about your options, and request an Genetic Carrier Screening test.
+Talk to your patient about their reproductive carrier screening options, and request a Genetic Carrier Screening test.

 Step 2